onekanaka/SAGE/README.md

 Any C++ compiler that supports C++11 and onwards should be enough to make this run, like g++.
 The resulting executable has a Pong clone out of the box as example.

-The code is completely free for anybody to use and study from, under the WTFPL.